julien-sebire/oat-test/README.md

 ## Installation

-Since this is not in the packagist repositories (for obvious reasons), the installation just follow these steps :
+Since this is not in the packagist repositories (for obvious reasons), the installation process just follows these steps :

 - Clone this repo (git clone https://github.com/julix/oat-test.git) or download and unzip the [archive](https://github.com/julix/oat-test/archive/master.zip) to the directory of your choice on your server (e.g. /var/www/oat-test).
 - Set up your vhost document root to the /public directory of the repository (e.g. /var/www/oat-test/public).